-The reason why I used this as an example is because it also uses another strategy I discussed on this list.
+The reason why we used this as an example is because it also uses another strategy we discussed on this list.
 This is a targeted advertisement.

 Don’t think your promo codes should be limited to just your profile posts and stories.